Prometheus-X-association/t-ai-carisma/bb04-overview.md

 The aim of this document is to explain the choice that led to the proposal of a toolbox made up of 3 complementary tools to address the issue of trustworthy AI assessment via the Building Block #4 (BB04) of the EDGE-Skills project.

-Indeed, this BB brings together 3 organizations that take complementary approaches with different perpectives.
+Indeed, this BB brings together 3 organizations that take complementary approaches with different perspectives.

 The 3 tools are

-1. CARISMA (CompliAnce, Risk, and Security ModelAnalyzer): a laboratory prototype developed by the University of Kobletnz-Fraunhofer ISST (UoK)  which is not originally intended exclusively for AI technologies, but which can be applied to them, particularly in the area of data security, with some adaptations.
+1. CARiSMA (CompliAnce, Risk, and Security ModelAnalyzer): a software developed by the University of Koblenz and the Fraunhofer Institute for Software and Systems Engineering ISST, which is not originally intended exclusively for AI technologies.
+The software is a comprehensive open source suite that enables system designers and security experts to perform automated compliance, risk and security analyses of software and system models.
+It can be applied to analyze models of AI scenarios and to generate meaningful insights and reports to fulfill compliance obligations.

 2. LOLA (Open Laboratory of Leaning Analytics): another laboratory prototype developed by LORIA/Université de Lorraine, originally intended for auditing AI algorithms, on data provided by French national education partners offering educational resources involving AI technologies.